jameshughes89/cs4XX-EvolutionaryComputation/site/topics/overview/overview.rst

     * Although, this jargon is not commonly used in practice

+* It is often ideal to ensure all possible valid solutions can be represented in the genotype space
+* Constraining the search space by eliminating inadmissible solutions can greatly improve performance

 * What the encoding for a given problem should is is not always obvious
 * A clever encoding can drastically improve the results of the algorithm
 * These ideas are discussed further in a future topic